-There are a few animals in the park that can be hand fed as visitors wander around.
+There are a few animals in the park that can be hand-fed as visitors wander around.
 The special food is available in the reception area.
-Predominantly it is the kangaroos, wallabies throughout the park that can be fed.
+Predominantly it is the kangaroos and wallabies throughout the park that can be fed.

 During the day there are a number of keeper talks to help you to learn about the various animals.
 Three times a day you can learn about some of the koalas in the park, and have the opportunity to go into their enclosure and give them a brief pat.

-Other keeper talks include feeding of the Little Blue Penguins and the Pelicans.
+Other keeper talks include feeding the Little Blue Penguins and the Pelicans.

-They private tours can be booked in advance on the website, the other animal experiences can be booked on arrival at the wildlife park.
+The private tours can be booked in advance on the website, and the other animal experiences can be booked on arrival at the wildlife park.